-Students who do not meet the entry criteria, for example have a CAT score below 109, but wish to be considered for entry, must still apply by the deadline of 06 December 2023.
-This will then enable you to make an appeal for entry should you so wish, by 09 February 2024.
+Students who do not meet the entry criteria, for example have a CAT score below 109, but wish to be considered for entry, must still apply by the deadline of 04 December 2024.
+This will then enable you to make an appeal for entry should you so wish, by 14 February 2025.
 The appeals process is managed by the Department for Children, Young People, Education and Skills via an online application form.
 We will provide details of the online appeals process after applications have been received.

-If you require any further information about the school, the 14+ transfer process or our post-16 courses, please contact Jackie Fromage, Admissions Administrator, by telephone on 736242 or by email j.fromage@hautlieu.sch.je You can also visit the school website www.hautlieu.co.uk
+If you require any further information about the school, the 14+ transfer process or our post-16 courses, please contact Jackie Fromage, Student Admissions Administrator, by telephone on 01535 736242 or by email j.fromage@hautlieu.sch.je.
+You can also visit the school website www.hautlieu.co.uk

-Are there any circumstances where a late application to join Hautlieu, i.e. after 06 December 2023, would be considered?
+Are there any circumstances where a late application to join Hautlieu, i.e. after 04 December 2024, would be considered?

-There is a process for this in particular circumstances as shown below:
+There is a process for this in particular circumstances 4.
+Closure of a student's present school. as shown below: